35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ![](img/fig_5_housing_delivery_strategy_23ap2603.png "Housing Delivery Stategy showing showing zero houses on Plot 18")

-Despite these well-attested benefits the number of houses required in the regeneration is now 19.7% of total dwellings (by habitable rooms), according to the [NHG Strategy](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf), not the 23% given in the AAAP 2010.
+Despite these well-attested benefits, the number of houses required in the regeneration is now 19.7% of total dwellings (by habitable rooms), according to the [NHG Strategy](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf), not the 23% given in the AAAP 2010.
 19.7% amounts to 70.5 habitable rooms on Plot 18, which is about 14 three-bed houses, but the [NHG Strategy](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf) candidly states *'As shown in Figure 5 Development Stage 2A does not provide any ‘Houses’*.

 NHG justify supplying no houses on Plot 18 by referring to the s106 agreement between themselves and Southwark, which allows them to spread the 19.7% of houses across the whole development.
 They go on to say that the shortfall *'could be achieved through the increased provision of 'Houses' within future phases'*, without actually stating that this is what they will do.